 400 level courses are advanced seminars for English majors—and sometimes for advanced students in other arts and humanities fields.
 They focus on specialized topics and introduce students to the skills they would need to complete an honors thesis in English.

 100-level courses assume no prior experience in college-level English.
-They focus on teaching you how to read closely, and they typically involve frequent, short writing assignments.
+They focus on teaching you how to read closely and associatively, and they typically involve frequent writing assignments.

 400-level courses presume a high level of achievement in college-level writing and aesthetic analysis.
-They typically require a substantial final project, which prepares students to write a thesis and/or fulfill their capstone requirement in the English major.
+They typically require a substantial final project.

 A Note on Creative Writing